 It is gratifying to see other groups and individuals looking to DOC for ideas to combat the tobacco pandemic and other health problems.
-What is equally rewarding is learning that the "DOC philosophy" works just as well in other countries and is translatable across cultures and languages.
+What is equally rewarding is learning that the "DOC philosophy" works just as well in other countries and learning that the countries and learning the stranslatable across cultures and languages.